thelogicalgrammar/pLoT_course/book/intro.md

 1. Part 1: Foundations
 	1. Introduction
 		- Lecture:
-			- Introduction to the course and overview
+			- Introduction to the course and to the idea of an LoT
 	2. Philosophy week 1
 		- Lecture:
 			- The Language of Thought: what's the idea?